419, by Fionn Murray

 “Feck, sorry love, slipped my mind.
 He won’t need it til Monday yeah?
 I’ll do it for him tomorrow.”

 “Oh, you know,” Mags said, rolling her eyes.
 “Comes home from school, says hello, straight to his room.”

 “Where else?”
 Ger said, rolling his eyes in turn.

 “Yeah.
 He mentioned earlier that he’d won a competition or something, he got a voucher to buy some new games with.
 Well for some, eh?
 Lucky sod.”

 Ger blinked.
 He let go of Mags’s hand, leaned forward and set his beer down on the coffee table.
 His nostrils flared, bile rose in his stomach.

 “Lucky sod is right.”

 Fionn Murray is a published writer whose short fiction has appeared in The Sunday Business Post, The Honest Ulsterman, Headstuff and Anomaly.
-Her novel Mayfear was highly commended in the 2022 edition of the Irish Writers' Centre Novel Fair
+His novel Mayfear was highly commended in the 2022 edition of the Irish Writers' Centre Novel Fair